Rob0xFF/maskforge/README.md

 ---

-## Integration with PCBTools & Custom Schablone
+## Integration with PCBTools & Custom Alignment Frame

 This project generates *raw* photomask PNGs that are dimensionally aligned to your LCD panel (pixel + mm).
 To actually project them: